eclipse-imagen/imagen/docs/guide/image-manipulation/index.md

 The dither mask is a three-dimensional array of floating point values, the depth of which equals the number of bands in the image.
-The dither mask is supplied as an array of `KernelJAI` objects.
-Each element of the array is a `KernelJAI` object that represents the dither mask matrix for the corresponding band.
-All `KernelJAI` objects in the array must have the same dimensions and contain floating point values greater than or equal to 0.0 and less than or equal to 1.0.
+The dither mask is supplied as an array of `KernelImageN` objects.
+Each element of the array is a `KernelImageN` object that represents the dither mask matrix for the corresponding band.
+All `KernelImageN` objects in the array must have the same dimensions and contain floating point values greater than or equal to 0.0 and less than or equal to 1.0.